 All drivers involved in the crash must file an accident report within ten days if anyone suffered injury, death, or over $1,000 in property damage.
 Be sure to completely and accurately fill out the Report of Motor Vehicle Accident form and submit it to the Department of Motor Vehicles.
 Failure to file a report is considered a misdemeanor offense, resulting in a driver’s license or registration suspension.

 Crash Records Center

 Albany, NY 12220-0925

 You should also obtain a copy of the investigating officer’s and other drivers’ accident reports.
-You can submit your request online or by mail with the New York Department of Motor Vehicles.
+You can submit your request online or by mail to the New York Department of Motor Vehicles.

-Because vital evidence can be lost, cleaned up, or destroyed, it is crucial to secure as much evidence as possible while you are still at the scene.
-If you’ve been severely injured, make sure someone close to you documents what happened.
-Some vital evidence that could significantly help your case could include:
+Because vital evidence can be lost, cleaned up, or destroyed, securing as much evidence as possible while you are still at the scene is crucial.
+If you’ve been severely injured, ensure someone close to you documents what happened.
+Some vital evidence that could significantly help your case could include the following:

-Keep all documents related to the crash and your injuries, including medical bills, vehicle repair estimates and bills, wage statements and hours missed from work, and out of pocket expenses for travel, prescription medications, and other items.
+Keep all documents related to the crash and your injuries, including medical bills, vehicle repair estimates, bills, wage statements and hours missed from work, and out-of-pocket expenses for travel, prescription medications, and other items.

 Don’t refuse medical treatment if emergency services are dispatched to the scene.
 Even if you are not transported to the hospital by

 ambulance for treatment, and visit a physician as soon as possible after the accident to get a thorough evaluation of your injuries.